Mursaleen7/Portswigger-BurpSuite-Labs/SQL injection/SQL injection attack, querying the database type and version on Oracle/README.md

 ## Conclusion

-By chaining basic UNION-based SQL injection techniques we extracted the exact Oracle build string—information invaluable to any attacker planning further compromise.
+By chaining basic UNION-based SQL injection techniques we extracted the exact Oracle build string information invaluable to any attacker planning further compromise.